Apurwa599/House-or-Flat-Price-Prediction-Model/README.md

 - ├── README.md

 ### Results
-* Built a regression model to predict house prices
+* It has built a regression model to predict house prices
-* Achieved reasonable accuracy on test data
+* It has achieved reasonable accuracy on test data
-* Identified key factors affecting house prices
+* It has identified key factors affecting house prices

 ### Learning Outcomes
 * Understanding of regression techniques